As full of joy as pregnancy and becoming a parent can be, they are both – for almost everyone – overwhelming stages of life.

 1. Can you tell me a bit about your practice?

-Breaking the ice with a open-ended question like this, is a great way to gauge the therapist’s personality and how they describe their practice.
+Breaking the ice with an open-ended question like this is a great way to gauge the therapist’s personality and how they describe their practice.

 2. Do you have experience working with clients having postpartum issues?